Matteo-Salv/ThesisApp/README.md

 Actually, some sections are empty/not fully working, as the title says the App is still under development.
 The 'System Calls' section is under construction as well, my idea is to use it to stimulate some specific syscalls.

 Please note that I'm a novice with Swift (In fact, this is the first App entirely developed by me).
-If you find some ingenouous parts of code please be shy and open an issue, any advice is appreciated.
+If you find some naive parts of code please don't be shy and open an issue, any advice is appreciated.

 At the moment I will not share the work I'm doing for the thesis (at least, until the degree).